Gravitational Atoms from Topological Stars: The normal mode spectrum of Topological Stars

 where

-Note, in the range where the extrema exist, we have:
+In the range where the extrema exist, we have:

-with $\hat{Q}(\tilde{r}=\tilde{r}_{min/max})=\hat{Q}_{min/max}$ and the equalities on the left are satisfied simultaneously with those on the right.
-Clearly, then $\hat{Q}_{min}$ is a local minimum, whereas $\hat{Q}_{max}$ is a local maximum.
-Their signs $\hat{Q}_{min/max}$ change according to the binding energy of the mode as follows: \begin{widetext}
+with $\hat{Q}(\tilde{r}=\tilde{r}_{\rm min/max})=\hat{Q}_{\rm min/max}$ and the equalities on the left are satisfied simultaneously with those on the right.
+Clearly, then $\hat{Q}_{\rm min}$ is a local minimum, whereas $\hat{Q}_{\rm max}$ is a local maximum.
+Their signs $\hat{Q}_{\rm min/max}$ change according to the binding energy of the mode as follows: \begin{widetext}

-\end{widetext} While $\hat{Q}_{min/max}$ do not exist for $\Lambda<\Lambda_-$, as stated after \eqref{eq:QDervKKZero}, and, thus, cannot affect the structure of classically-allowed regions in that regime, the other potential well, \eqref{eq:starSurfacePot}, where states can possibly localize, exists for:
+\end{widetext} While $\hat{Q}_{\rm min/max}$ do not exist for $\Lambda<\Lambda_-$, as stated below Eq.~\eqref{eq:QDervKKZero}, and, thus, cannot affect the structure of classically allowed regions in that regime, the other potential well, Eq.~\eqref{eq:starSurfacePot}, where states can possibly be localized, exists for: